Lainina/Laina-s-100-days-of-code/log.md

 **Thoughts**: I will do more than the bare minimum I will do more than the bare minimum I will do more than the bare minimum I will do more than the bare minimum I will do more than the bare minimum I will do more tha-

 **Link(s) to work**: [RedemptionBot](https://github.com/Lainina/uni_VK_timetable_tracker/commit/5793ca6a567b46a1c6dbffff4127990178545d25)

+### Day 16: September 8, 2023

+**Today's progress**: I. Hate.
+VK API.
+Both the vk-api lib AND the API itself.
+AND BOTH DOCUMENTATIONS.
+It's like both the code and the docs were written by goddamn chickens on booze.
+Spent like an hour trying to figure out how to add the buttons and then 3 more trying to figure out why they didn't work.
+But hey, in the end after dissecting hundreds of lines of the lib's code I finally did it, they show up!
+Now just gotta make them also do something...

+**Thoughts**: Oh boy did I do more than the bare minimum.
+(Ok, to be fair it still wasn't as much as I was doing in the beginning of the challenge, but it's still a good amount of coding.)
+Tried out a couple other playlists while coding, they were ok, but not nearly as good as the MVP.
+Lo-Fi just kinda falls flat on me, even though I usually like it a lot, it's kinda distracting for me.
+Gotta try more different genres.

+**Link(s) to work**: [RedemptionBot](https://github.com/Lainina/uni_VK_timetable_tracker/commit/8cb158da5158ecc3d813708a5e7412c2fbe66130)